What should you do in case you miss your SIPs?

 Do mutual funds levy a penalty for missing an SIP?

 You will probably not face penalties from mutual funds if you miss an SIP.
-If you fail to make the auto-debit payment or have insufficient money, the bank may penalize you.
+However, if you fail to make the auto-debit payment or have insufficient money, the bank may penalize you.

 Will pausing my SIP have any negative effects?